 How osteopathy and TCM work together to heal aches and pains

 Ben’s path to optimal health and wellbeing began with osteopathy.
 Dubious at first, he questioned the difference between osteopathy and the other manual therapies he had tried.

 “While other manual therapies focus on mobilising the site of the injury, osteopathy takes a ‘whole body’ approach.
 Intended to restore the body’s natural balance, osteopathic medicine looks at the relationship between the structure of the body and the function of various organs and body systems.

-As Ben was experiencing pain in his right shoulder, Victor assessed the right-side lungs, liver and gall bladder and diagnosed by exclusion that Ben was suffering from liver dysfunction.
+As Ben was experiencing pain in his right shoulder, our osteopath assessed the right-side lungs, liver and gall bladder and diagnosed by exclusion that Ben was suffering from liver dysfunction.
 To determine the cause, he asked a series of questions to identify history of accidents or trauma, detoxification challenges caused by exposure to environmental toxins, drugs, alcohol, tobacco or medication; noticeable fluctuations in energy levels, and more.

 Dr Law assessed Ben’s clinical signs and noted his pulse was tight, particularly in the liver position.
 Ben’s tongue was a slight purplish red, and he occasionally had a bitter taste in his mouth.
 Dr Law chose acupuncture points primarily on his liver and gallbladder meridians, which she treated with relaxation and calming points.
 She released the muscle tension around the shoulder area, and prescribed Chinese herbal medicine to soothe and support his liver, which further helped to regulate the energy and blood flow to his right shoulder.

 Once again, the collaborative approach of osteopathy and TCM proved successful.
 In just a handful of sessions, Ben was pain-free and able to embrace a healthier, happier quality of life.